 We look at Ben’s complaint after his bank changed the way they were applying charges to his overdraft.

-Ben's bank changed the way they were applying charges to his overdraft.
+Ben's bank changed the way it was applying charges to his overdraft.
 This meant he ended up paying much more to service his debt.
 It was clear that Ben had a very low income and the change was making his financial situation worse.

 His bank had told him about the change to the charges in advance – but because of his circumstances he wasn't able to pay off his overdraft.
 He felt he'd been forced to accept a change that made him worse off.
 Ben's bank hadn't known his full financial situation when it made the change.